-The first project of The Lockman Foundation was the development of a Bible study program for the servicemen stationed at the nearby El Toro Marine base during World War II.
+The first project of The Lockman Foundation was the development of a Bible study program.
+This program was for the servicemen stationed at the nearby El Toro Marine base during World War II.
 The reach of this program was extended beyond the base, and over the course of 35 months the Foundation provided free soft drinks, tracts, and Bibles reaching over half a million military men with the gospel and offering encouragement from God’s Word.

 In 1945, The Lockman Foundation purchased Foundation Press to allow greater efficiency in the printing of tracts, gospels, and other Christian literature.
 Tracts such as “4 Reasons for Tithing,” “How to have a Happy Home,” and “Principles of Stewardship” were produced and widely distributed.
 This emphasis on Christian literature soon led to an interest in Bible translation and in 1954 work began on a translation that would use synonyms and definitions to both explain and expand the meaning of the Biblical words by placing ‘amplifications’ in parentheses and brackets.
 This Amplified Bible allowed the reader to more completely grasp how the words would have been understood in the original languages.
-The Amplified Gospel of John was printed in 1954 with the complete Amplified New Testament being printed in 1958.
+The Amplified Gospel of John was printed in 1954.
+It was with the complete Amplified New Testament being printed in 1958.
 From these grew Amplified translations in Japanese, Spanish, Italian, and Braille.

 In 1959, Lockman sensed the need for a translation of the Bible that would be clearly readable in current English but would not sacrifice any accuracy in the translation from Hebrew, Greek, and Aramaic.
 With this vision in mind, a group of scholars and pastors were organized to start work on the New American Standard Bible.
 This literal translation, direct from the original languages and modeled on the scholarship and accuracy of the 1901 American Standard Version, also incorporated new information taken from the Dead Sea Scrolls which had recently been discovered.

-This project was fast tracked when, in 1960, Dewey Lockman tithed the remainder of his family’s holdings to the Foundation.
+This project was fast tracked in 1960.
+Dewey Lockman tithed the remainder of his family’s holdings to the Foundation.
 Three years later the New American Standard New Testament was published in 1963.
 Meanwhile, the two-volume Amplified Old Testament was finished in 1964 with the complete Amplified Bible printed the following year.
 Work continued on the New American Standard Bible and on August 28, 1971, the NASB was dedicated at a public service held at Dewey Lockman’s home church, First Baptist Church of Anaheim, California.
-The desire for a modern literal translation proved overwhelming and in 1977 the Christian Booksellers’ Association recorded the NASB as the number one selling Bible in America.
+The desire for a modern literal accurate translation proved overwhelming and in 1977 the Christian Booksellers’ Association recorded the NASB as the number one selling Bible in America.

 Following the success of the NASB, The Lockman Foundation continued its far-reaching work in foreign language translation and produced the Korean Standard Bible, the New Chinese Bible (Mandarin/Cantonese), the New Chinese Bible (mainland simplified script), the New Hindi Bible (India), and La Biblia de las Américas (Spanish) using the same principles of literal translation used in the NASB.